Determining Fault in an Auto Accident

 Determining who’s at fault in a comparative negligence state

-Comparative negligence is one model that states use to determine who is at fault and who pays for what in a car accident.
+Comparative is one model that states use to determine who is at fault and who pays for what in a car accident.
 There are two types of comparative negligence: pure and modified.

 Fault determinations in a pure comparative model